google-parfait/tensorflow-federated/docs/federated_core.md

     example, `int32` and `int32[10]` are the types of integers and int vectors, respectively.

-*   **Sequence types** (`tff.SequenceType`).
+*   **Sequence types** (`federated_language.SequenceType`).
 These are TFF's abstract equivalent of TensorFlow's concrete concept of `tf.data.Dataset`s.
     Elements of sequences can be consumed in a sequential manner, and can include complex types.

     The compact representation of sequence types is `T*`, where `T` is the type of elements.
 For example `int32*` represents an integer sequence.

-*   **Named tuple types** (`tff.StructType`).
+*   **Named tuple types** (`federated_language.StructType`).
 These are TFF's way of constructing tuples and dictionary-like structures that have a predefined number of *elements* with specific types, named or unnamed.
 Importantly, TFF's named tuple concept encompasses the abstract equivalent of Python's argument tuples, i.e., collections of elements of which some, but not all